draftable/compare-api-python-client/README.md

 These methods accept the following arguments:

 - `url_or_file_path` *(`make_side` only)*
-  The file or URL path for a comparison side
+  The file or URL path for a comparison side.
 - `file` *(`side_from_file` only)*
-  A file object to be read and uploaded
+  A file object to be read and uploaded.
-  - The file must be opened for reading in *binary mode*
+  - The file must be opened for reading in *binary mode*.
 - `url` *(`side_from_url` only)*
-  The URL from which the server will download the file
+  The URL from which the server will download the file.
 - `file_type`
   The type of file being submitted:
   - PDF: `pdf`